 Time Management

-Never stress-prioritieshaving enough time in the day to accomplish all that is required is one of the top challenges faced in the workplace each day.
+Never having enough time in the day to accomplish all that is required is one of the top challenges faced in the workplace each day.
 Managing time more effectively is the best way to get the most out of each day.

 Setting realistic goals, expectations and deadlines, and sticking to a well-thought out plan can help alleviate stress by increasing productivity during the work day.
 Working with supervisors to establish goals, scheduling progress reviews and adjusting goals as necessary are good ways to stay on track to meet deadlines.